-Medication Comments Accutane Cannot donate or must wait one month from last dose Allergy medication You can donate Anxiety medication You can donate Antibiotics You can donate two days after your last dose Antibiotics for acne or preventative for urinary track infection/gum disease You can donate Anticonvulsant (no seizures for 1 year) You can donate Antidepressants You can donate Analgesics - Aspirin, Pain Relievers If medication does not contain aspirin you may donate.
+Medication Comments Absorica Cannot donate or must wait one month from last dose Accutane Cannot donate or must wait one month from last dose Anxiety medication You can donate Antibiotics You can donate two days after your last dose Antibiotics for acne or preventative for urinary track infection/gum disease You can donate Anticonvulsant (no seizures for 1 year) You can donate Antidepressants You can donate Analgesics - Aspirin, Pain Relievers If medication does not contain aspirin you may donate.
 If medication contains aspirin, you can donate whole blood or plasma; wait three days after last dose to donate platelets.
 Antacids - (i.e. Tums, Prilosec) You can donate Aspirin You can donate whole blood or plasma; wait three days after last dose to donate platelets Asthma medication (no attack requiring ER visit in past 30 days) You can donate Anti-Fungal for localized skin/nails/vagina You can donate Anti-Histamine (no or mild symptoms) You can donate Avodart Cannot donate or must wait six months from last dose Birth control pills You can donate Blood thinners (Coumadin) You cannot donate if taken on a regular basis Cholesterol medication You can donate Coumadin (Warfarin, Jantoven) Cannot donate or must wait one month from last dose Decongestant (no symptoms) You can donate Diet pill You can donate Diuretic You can donate unless taking it for Congestive Heart Failure, then Indefinite Deferral Dutasteride (Avodart) Cannot donate for six months from last dose Female hormones You can donate Finasteride (Proscar/Propecia) Cannot donate for one month from last dose Growth hormones before 1985 You cannot donate Guardasil (Human Papilloma Virus) You can donate Female hormones You can donate Insulin (U.S. licensed) You can donate Insulin (beef/bovine obtained outside of the U.S.) Cannot donate at any time Isoretinoin (Accutane, Amnesteem, Claravis or Sotret) Cannot donate or must wait one month from last dose Jalyn

 Cannot donate for six months from last dose